HereBeAndre/kaiphy/README.md

 ## Run with Docker

+You can run `docker build -t kaiphy:latest .` to build the Docker image.
-Please run `docker run --name kaiphy -d -p 3000:3000 kaiphy:latest` to run the container; the application is available on port 3000.
+Then you can run `docker run --name kaiphy -d -p 3000:3000 kaiphy:latest` to build the container for the image; the application will be available on port 3000.
+Other useful commands are:

+- `docker stop kaiphy` to stop the containter;
+- `docker start kaiphy` to start the containter;
-You can also run `docker ps` to see if the container is up and running.
+- `docker ps` to check the status of the container.

 ## Features